 The ISRP could be involved in a less direct review role as umbrella projects develop and can demonstrate 1) thoughtful and comprehensive coordination, 2) a willingness to learn from existing monitoring programs, and 3) the ability to address the most important restoration priorities in the right place and in the right order by adopting a landscape approach.
-Perhaps the ISRP could conduct a check-in review only every five years or so to review project prioritization criteria, RME plans, and synthesis reports of results.
-The ISRP will gain more information on umbrella projects during the response review and update this programmatic comment in our final report.
+Perhaps the ISRP could conduct a check-in review every five years or so to review project prioritization criteria, RM&E plans, and synthesis reports of project results and RM&E findings.

-Learn from Productive Coordination/Partnerships
+F. Learn from Productive Coordination/Partnerships

 Many projects involved partnerships among landowners, agencies, and local communities including schools.
-This is a very positive development for habitat conservation and restoration.
-Project proponents are encouraged to learn from the experiences of other programs.
+This is a very positive development for achieving effective habitat conservation and restoration.
+Additionally, project sponsors are encouraged to maximize their learning from the experiences of other programs.

-For example, in the Lemhi and Pahsimeroi river watershed (Salmon Basin, Idaho), multiple sponsor entities (Idaho Office of Species Conservation, IDFG, Lemhi Regional Land Trust, Nature Conservancy, Idaho Department of Water Resources, Custer Soil and Water Conservation District) and private landowners are coordinating/partnering to achieve the common goal of conserving salmon and their habitat while also preserving the ranching and agricultural operations of private land owners.
+A number of good examples were found during the review.
+For example, in the Lemhi and Pahsimeroi river watershed (Salmon Basin, Idaho), multiple sponsor entities (Idaho Office of Species Conservation, IDFG, Lemhi Regional Land Trust, Nature Conservancy, Idaho Department of Water Resources, Custer Soil and Water Conservation District) and private landowners are coordinating/partnering to achieve the common goal of conserving salmon and their habitat while also preserving the ranching and agricultural operations of private land owners (Fig. 8).
 The project sponsors have developed positive relationships with key private land owners, leading to successful conservation easements that protect/restore key habitats and conserve water for aquatic resources.
 The positive relationships and outcomes with private landowners seem to be instilling social change in the region, which could lead to additional cooperation of landowners for the benefit of salmon conservation.